-I am a Research Fellow, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science), at Northumbria University’s Humanities Department.
+I am a Research Fellow, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science), at Northumbria University’s Humanities Department (UK).
 I am working on my new book project, “Writing the Sleep Crisis: 24/7 Capitalism and Neoliberal Subjectivity”.
-This project has also received funding from the European Commission (Marie Skłodowska-Curie Individual Fellowship) and, as Marie Skłodowska-Curie Research Fellow, I will be developing parts of the project at Politecnico di Milano’s META (Social Sciences and Humanities for Science and Technology).
+This project was also awarded funding from the European Commission (Marie Skłodowska-Curie Individual Fellowship) and, as Marie Skłodowska-Curie Research Fellow, I will be developing parts of the project in Italy, at Politecnico di Milano’s META (Social Sciences and Humanities for Science and Technology).

-In 2017, I was a Research Fellow at the Harry Ransom Center, University of Texas at Austin, and in 2012 I was a Visiting Research Fellow at the Centre for the Humanities, Utrecht University.
+In 2017, I was a Research Fellow at the Harry Ransom Center, University of Texas at Austin (USA), supported by an Alfred A. and Blanche W. Knopf Research Fellowship in the Humanities.
+In 2012 I was a Visiting Scholar at the Centre for the Humanities, Utrecht University (NL), supported by an Erasmus Mundus grant.

-I have an interdisciplinary academic background in American Studies (PhD – University of Nottingham, 2015) and Philosophy (MPhil – Università degli Studi di Milano, 2010, with an Erasmus year at Paris IV Sorbonne – and BA – Università degli Studi di Milano, 2008).
+I have an interdisciplinary academic background in American Studies (PhD – University of Nottingham, UK, 2015) and Philosophy (MPhil – Università degli Studi di Milano, IT, 2010, with an Erasmus year at Paris IV Sorbonne, FR – and BA – Università degli Studi di Milano, IT, 2008).

 I co-founded Contemporary Studies Network and I sit on the Executive Committee of the British Association for Contemporary Literary Studies.